⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 Designing efficient eLearning gamification

 Gamification is going to be an essential part of learning content, so it needs to be planned during the Design stage of your online course development.
-In other words, eLearning gamification design has to be fully aligned and integrated with online course design, including:
+In other words, the eLearning gamification design has to be fully aligned and integrated with online course design, including:

 • Gamification tactics and tools needed to positively affect KPIs that reflect Learning objectives